Posted September 29, 2016 – Narrated by Jim (updated May 2021)

-For months we paddled in the San Diego Bay until we started full-timing, then, Big Bear Lake, Mono Lake, South Lake Tahoe, Lake of the Woods in Oregon and the Snake River in Idaho….and more to come.
+For months we paddled in the San Diego Bay until we started full-timing, then, Big Bear Lake, Mono Lake, South Lake Tahoe, Lake of the Woods in Oregon ….and much more will be added as we paddle there.

 We love these kayaks and have nothing but good to say about how easy they are set up and how nicely they handle.

 As a bonus, while camping, they both fit under our Airstream trailer for quick and easy access: